 - How to know if a guest still needs access to specific resources and who is responsible for reviewing this?

-Why do we even need guests in our tenant?
+Why do you need guests in our tenant?

 - Working together on a project with guests needing access to Microsoft Teams channel(s)